jimmywong2003/SES-Project-For-NRF51/README.md

 Thus, if you need to use the nRF51 for the new bluetooth qualification, you SHOULD use the Softdevice S130v2.0.1 for the qualification approval.

+## Example

+There are multiple example projects.

+* ble_app_uart_bas_schedule : BLE application with UART, Battery Service with App Scheduler (Baseline)

 ## Nordic SDK version working with Bluetooth 4.2 (Softdevice S130 v2.0.1).

-You can use either SDK 11.0.0 or SDK 12.3.0 (the last SDK working with NRF51) with S130 v2.0.1.
+You can use either SDK 12.3.0 (the last SDK working with NRF51) with S130 v2.0.1.
 Here is the demo example SES project on SDK 12.3.0 for nRF51 series.

 ## Requirements
-nRF5 SDK version 12.3.0
+* nRF5 SDK version 12.3.0
-nRF51-DK
+* nRF51 PCA10028 DK Board
+* Segger Embedded Studio 4.12

 To compile it, clone the repository in the \nRF5_SDK_12.3.0_d7731ad\ folder.
 If you download the zip, place each of the project folders of this repository into the \nRF5_SDK_12.3.0_d7731ad\ folder.